 NOTE: Dampers (field supplied) can be either automatic or manual.
 Manually operated dampers MUST be equipped with a means to prevent furnace or air conditioning operation unless damper is in the full heat or cool position.

 Cool air passing over heat exchanger can cause condensate to form resulting in heat exchanger failure.

-This could result in death, personal injury and/ or property damage.
+This could result in death and/or personal injury.

 Connections